-- i.
-Anomalies in payments/transactions that do not correspond with business objectives. - ii.
-Nature of bank account transactions does not commensurate with business operations. - iii.
-Client pays substantial down payment in cash and the balance is financed by an unusual source or offshore bank. - iv.
-Client pays rent or the amount of a lease in advance using a large amount of cash. - v.
-Transaction uses unusual or unnecessarily complex legal structures without any economic logic. - vi.
-Details provided by client for the commodity in the bill of lading, invoice and actual shipment of goods have significant discrepancies. - vii.
-Client has transactions with entities featured in adverse news/sanction lists. - viii.
-Identity of source of funds for client's transactions cannot be immediately known. - ix.
-Unable to determine relationship between parties of transaction for CDD purposes. - x.
-Size and type of shipment is inconsistent with the client's and their counterparties' regular business activities. - xi.
-Client has transactions involving Politically Exposed Persons (PEP) or Associate of PEPs5. - xii.
-Goods transferred to beneficiaries with vague/non-specific names. - xiii.
-The commodity is transhipped through one or more jurisdictions for no apparent economic reason. - xiv.
-Circuitous route of shipment and/or circuitous route of financial transaction.
+- i) Anomalies in payments/transactions that do not correspond with business objectives. - ii) Nature of bank account transactions does not commensurate with business operations. - iii) Client pays substantial down payment in cash and the balance is financed by an unusual source or offshore bank. - iv) Client pays rent or the amount of a lease in advance using a large amount of cash. - v) Transaction uses unusual or unnecessarily complex legal structures without any economic logic. - vi) Details provided by client for the commodity in the bill of lading, invoice and actual shipment of goods have significant discrepancies. - vii) Client has transactions with entities featured in adverse news/sanction lists. - viii) Identity of source of funds for client's transactions cannot be immediately known. - ix) Unable to determine relationship between parties of transaction for CDD purposes. - x) Size and type of shipment is inconsistent with the client's and their counterparties' regular business activities. - xi) Client has transactions involving Politically Exposed Persons (PEP) or Associate of PEPs4.

-5 Politically Exposed Persons (PEPs).
+4 Politically Exposed Persons (PEPs)